Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-Chimney to Northwest Ridge Plus the Gap
+Access Chimney to Northwest Ridge

-The lower gully involved class 4 moves from the left to be above the rocks.
-Since it’d been raining, I tried to stay off the grass as it grew slick.
-The slabs weren’t all that stable either, but they worked.
-I topped out on the northwest ridge at 7200′.
+The lower gully involved class 4 moves from the left to get above the rocks.
+Since it had been raining, I tried to stay off the grass as it grew quite slick.
+The slabs weren’t all that stable either, but they helped as I reached the northwest ridge.
+Then, in the mist, I moved south toward the 7400′ gap cited in the book.
+Then I dropped about 50 feet onto the notch before rising again to talus below the summit.

 Above the chimney, en route to the northwest ridge